raacker/raacker.github.io_backup/about.md

 Originally, made by [@mdo](https://twitter.com/mdo).
 Learn more and contribute on [GitHub](https://github.com/poole)!

-Sidebar image is from Pixabay[source](https://www.pexels.com/photo/code-coding-computer-cyberspace-270373/)
+Sidebar image is from Pixabay [source](https://www.pexels.com/photo/code-coding-computer-cyberspace-270373/)